 In the Book and Gift Shop you will find all Lewis Grassic Gibbon's books which are currently in print including limited editions available exclusively from the Centre.
-Also only available from the Centre you will find a double DVD of the BBC's 1970's adaptation of Sunset Song.
 There is also a selection of local crafts and specially designed gifts.

 In the Exhibition visitors can trace Gibbon's life through a selection of story boards, display cases and an audio visual display.